iFallUpHill/facebook-messenger-irc-flat-theme/README.md

 This software is free to use under the MIT license.
 See the [LICENSE file](./LICENSE.md) for license text and copyright information.

-An IRC inspired, flat theme for the Facebook Messenger Web App (messenger.com).

-Once installed, press the square icon labelled "IRC" in the top left corner of Messenger to enable the theme.

-This extensions changes the following:
-- Enables a dark, minimal theme for Facebook Messenger
-- Moves all messages to the left-hand side of the screen
-- Modifies image previews to be less intrusive and flow better in the conversation feed
-- Retains all functionality of Messenger

-For reference:
-Messages with a '>' next to them are your own, and messages with a '+' next to them are from the person you are chatting with.